anchor/tingle/README.md

 tingle(8) - (n): a thin patch
 =============================

-tingle is a tool for applying packaged software updates.
+tingle is a server side tool for applying packaged software updates.
 It works by wrapping a thin shell program around your operating system's native package manager.
 Pesky differences between package management implementations are abstracted away to simplify patch procedure.